 I decided to use an Arduino Gemma and Neopixel Ring for the lower part of the staff, and 2 Neopixel sticks and Gemma for the Triforce (top part of the staff).
 Both are small and great for wearables and cosplay props.
 I'm big on up-cycling of my electronics; I will scavenge parts from old projects and make something new!

-I modeled the parts in Fusion360 and 3D Printed the staff pieces using ABS filament.
+I modeled the parts in Fusion360 and 3D Printed the staff pieces using a translucent filament.
 I had an acrylic rod running through the middle of the staff, which made the Neopixel ring perfect for the job.

 1 / 5 • (1st prototype on the left) 3D Printed with ABS Transparent Filament